Participate in Bumble Bee Community Science

 Ontario Program Coordinator, Tiffani Harrison, demonstrating survey techniques at the 2022 Pinery Training Workshop © Sarah Knoerr

-WPC piloted their first program at Pinery Provincial Park in Ontario in 2015 (the last known location of the rusty-patched bumble bee in Canada, and the Ashton’s cuckoo bumble bee in Ontario) and it has been successfully running since.
-The program runs at Pinery Provincial Park (Grand Bend, Ontario) from late June to early/mid-September, with the training workshop happening late June.
-A variety of sites exist across the park from volunteers to choose from.
-To-date, 10 species have been observed at the park including the assessed to be Special Concern, American bumble bee (Bombus pensylvanicus).
-As of 2022, this program has contributed a total ~3350 valuable observations to the Bumble Bee Watch platform –making up ~19.2% of all Ontario observations!
+WPC piloted their first program at Pinery Provincial Park in Ontario in 2015 (the last known location of the rusty-patched bumble bee in Canada, and the Ashton’s cuckoo bumble bee in Ontario) and it has been successfully running ever since.
+The bumble bee monitoring program runs at Pinery Provincial Park in Grand Bend, Ontario from June to September, with the training workshop happening in mid-late June.
+Volunteers have a vast array of sites throughout the park to choose from, and catch and identify all the bumble bees they can to record the bumble bee community in the park (and look for any straggling endangered species!).
+To-date, 10 species have been observed at the park including one at-risk species, American bumble bee (Bombus pensylvanicus; designated Special Concern).
+As of 2025, this program has contributed more than 4,380 valuable observations to the Bumble Bee Watch platform –making up around 21% of all verified Ontario observations!

 Interested in getting involved?

-Sign-up for our 2024 Pinery Bumble Bee Community Science Training here.
+Sign-up for our Pinery Bumble Bee Community Science Training Workshop

 Email pollinators@wildlifepreservation.ca